luke2533/coin-vue/README.md

 - Add record funtion
 - Buy record successfully POST's to mongoDB

-Issue: add_record.html tabs nots working
+Issue #1: add_record.html tabs not working

 ### 6.25 Record page styled and responsive on all devices